aliabusaleh/bdma-upc-sdm-lab/readme.md

 [Lorencio Abril, Jose Antonio](github.com/lorenc1o)

 ## Week 1
-In first week, we are required to :
+In the first week, we are required to:
 * Design the graph in terms of nodes and edges.
 * Load the [Data](https://blog.allenai.org/new-academic-graph-datasets-released-from-semantic-scholar-18b6b3b3140e)  into neo4j.
   * The data is taken from [Semantic Scholar](https://www.semanticscholar.org/).
-* Discuss improvements we can do to improve the design in step 1.
+* Discuss improvements we can do to the design in step 1.

 ## Prerequisites
  * Neo4j version [neo4j-community-4.4.18](https://neo4j.com/download-center/#community)
  * Java JDK version [11](https://www.oracle.com/es/java/technologies/javase/jdk11-archive-downloads.html)
- * other python libraries mentioned [here](requirements.txt)
+ * Other python libraries mentioned [here](requirements.txt)

 ## Set up the system
-* install the prerequisites
+* Install the prerequisites
-* install the sample data using the following <b>UNIX</b> command <br>
+* Install the sample data using the following <b>UNIX</b> command <br>
 ``
 for f in $(curl https://s3-us-west-2.amazonaws.com/ai2-s2ag/samples/MANIFEST.txt) do curl --create-dirs "https://s3-us-west-2.amazonaws.com/ai2-s2ag/$f" -o $f